-The 'Currency translation reserve' comprises all foreign exchange differences arising from the translation of the total assets less total liabilities of foreign operations.
+The 'Currency translation reserve' comprised all foreign exchange differences arising from the translation of the total assets less total liabilities of foreign operations.
+The balance of this account was transferred to retained earnings PY in 2022 as this process is now automated.